Naviden/AI-and-Big-Data-Course/08_Advanced Machine Learning Model.md

 The choice of kernel affects how the data is transformed, but the underlying mathematical objective and constraints remain consistent across all kernel types.

-### Use Case Example:
+#### Further Learning Resources

-- **Image Classification:** SVMs are often used in tasks like handwriting recognition and face detection, where they can efficiently handle high-dimensional data.
+- Watch this [short video series](https://www.youtube.com/watch?v=efR1C6CvhmE&t=743s) by StatQuest for more details about the math behind SVM.

-Take a look at this [short video series](https://www.youtube.com/watch?v=efR1C6CvhmE&t=743s) by StatQuest for more details.
+- Take a look at [this notebook](https://github.com/Naviden/AI-and-Big-Data-Course/blob/main/Python%20Code/Algorithms/An%20Intro%20to%20SVM.ipynb) in which we see SVM in action

 ---